alicemunsal/dohex/DoHex2.md

 ## Data Oriented Design

 Data Oriented Design (DOD) is mainly used in video game development.
 DOD approach is to focus on the data and to think about transformation of data.
-In his famous [talk](https://www.youtube.com/watch?v=rX0ItVEVjHc)[^5] at CppCon, Mike Acton describes data oriented design principles.
-This is the first one:

 > The purpose of all programs, and all parts of those programs, is to transform data from one form to another.
 > -- Mike Acton

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-DOD.png)

+In his famous [talk](https://www.youtube.com/watch?v=rX0ItVEVjHc)[^5] at CppCon, Mike Acton describes data oriented design principles.
+This is the first one

 Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns we use today are transformation mechanism.